Spring: A Great Time to Fertilize!

 Is your magnolia tree turning black?
 Is it attracting ants, flies, bees and wasps?
 Is there a sticky substance covering the leaves and everything under the plant?
 If you look closely, you will also see white blotches on the twigs throughout the tree.

-This is an invasion of magnolia scale like we have not seen in several years.
+Over the last few years, this recent invasion of magnolia scale in central Ohio has been intense and unlike what I have observed back in the 2010s.
 They happen to thrive in warm summers with abundant moisture.
 The population is building and is very apparent this year.

 The insect overwinters on twigs and is inconspicuous to the untrained eye until it starts feeding and producing honeydew.
 Honeydew is the very sweet, sticky substance secreted by the insect that in turn coats the leaves and anything under the plant.
 This is what attracts other insects to the plant.
 Eventually the insect covers itself with a waxy coating that protects it while feeding.
 These are the white blotches we are now seeing on the plants starting early summer through August.

-Nymphs emerging from a recently plucked adult Magnolia Scale
+Nymphs emerging from a recently plucked adult Magnolia Scale. © Russell Tree Experts

 The juvenile stage of magnolia scale emerges from these waxy coatings (the adults) in mid to late August through September as crawlers.
 This is when scale are most vulnerable to insecticides and we attempt to control their population.
 We typically recommend 2 to 3 topical insecticide sprays during this period spaced a couple weeks apart for the best control of the insect due to the extended emergence.
 During seasons with larger infestations, it is unlikely that insecticide sprays will completely eliminate this insect.
 The overall goal of plant healthcare is to keep the population at a threshold that minimizes damage and maintains aesthetics of the host tree.